alecpm/opsworks-web-python/plone_buildout/README.md

   * `create_dirs_before_symlink`: An array of directories in the shared directory to create before symlinking.
 For `mr.developer` based buildouts, you'll also want `['src']`.

-See documentation for opsworks_deploy_python documentation for more info on specific deploy options available.
+See documentation for opsworks_deploy_python documentation for more info on specific deploy options available to the buildout and python deployment recipes.

+Using an egg cache archive is highly recommended, it can significantly improve instance build time.
+It's possible to build one instance with no cache and then tar up the resulting egg dir (`/srv/www/plone_instances/shared/eggs/`) and upload it to a public s3 bucket or some other web accessible (possibly HTTP AUTH protected) location.

 ### Zeoserver Application

-Same as above but give your application the short name `zeoserver` (or the name specified under `"plone_zeoserver": "app_name"` in the Custom JSON for the stack).
-You will generally want to set the same Custom JSON configuration for this layer as for the instances layer, to ensure the zeoserver has access to the same os/python settings.
+Same as above but with the short name `zeoserver` (or the name specified under `"plone_zeoserver": "app_name"` in the Stack Custom JSON).
+You will generally want to set the same Custom JSON configuration for this layer as for the instances layer, to ensure the zeoserver has access to the same os/python packages and settings.

 ### Solr Application

-Same as above but give your application the short name `solr` (or the name specified under `"plone_solr": "app_name"` to in the Custom JSON for the stack).
+Same as above but with the short name `solr` (or the name specified under `"plone_solr": "app_name"` to in the Custom JSON for the stack).
 You will not generally need to provide any Custom JSON configuraiton for this application.

 ## Running Instances